subhash/binmerge/README.md

 * Extra credit: The object reader function uses a simple iteration using native byte arrays.
 It is considered to be performant because:
   * It reads only as much as is necessary
   * Employs tail-recursion to prevent stack accumulation
 * Extra credit: The merge function iterates over attributes without having the load the entire object into memory.
-For the purpose of updating the attr no count, it "positions" the output stream backward, updates the count and then continues on
+For the purpose of updating the attr no count, it keeps track of the tuple [position attr-no] and updates the correct attr no after the iteration